partokarwat/partokarwat.com/content/post/gradle-for-android-and-java.md

 # Special Topics

-Add [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) to your project hold your non-google plugins versions up to date.
+Add [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) to your project to hold your non-google plugins versions up to date.

 More videos on Gradle can be found on [Gradle's youtube channel](https://www.youtube.com/channel/UCvClhveoEjokKIuBAsSjEwQ).